 (G9.8) Emergency Vehicles - It is forbidden to take NHS/Fire vehicles without consent.

-(G10.6) If the Lost MC clubhouse is attacked the 15 minute NLR timer will not apply to the Lost MC.
+(G10.6) If the Lost MC clubhouse is attacked, the 15 minute NLR does not apply to The Lost MC and they may re-enter the situation.